clustergarage/argus/jekyll/_docs/getting-started.md

 ---
 layout: doc
 title: Getting Started
-subtitle: Installing fim-k8s in your Kubernetes cluster
+subtitle: Installing Argus in your Kubernetes cluster
-tags: introduction fimwatcher
+tags: introduction arguswatcher
 ---

-**fim-k8s** works by configuring a custom Kubernetes resource that defines paths and events that you want to be notified about for your current deployments.
+**Argus** works by configuring a custom Kubernetes resource that defines paths and events that you want to be notified about for your current deployments.
 This custom resource, in conjunction with a cluster controller running and listening for lifecycle events, is responsible for maintaining a